 BASIC HOME WATER FILTRATION SYSTEM MAINTENANCE TASKS

-The simplest way you can guarantee filtered water is coming from your faucet is by replacing the filter.
+The simplest way to guarantee filtered water is coming from your faucet is by replacing the filter.
 Over the duration of a filter’s life, captured sediment accumulates quickly.
-That’s why we strongly recommend changing your filter after 6 months.
-When you leave an old filter in the system for longer than that, you run the risk of having sediment flow past the filter because it can’t hold anymore debris.
-Ensure your water safety and always install a new filter every 6 months.
+That’s why we strongly recommend changing your filter after six months.
+When you leave an old filter in the system for longer than that, you run the risk of having sediment flow past the filter because it can’t hold any more debris.
+Ensure your water safety and consistently install a new filter every six months.

 HOW TO CHANGE AN UNDER SINK FILTER